-A: AFPM member companies work throughout the year with federal, state and local first responders to develop detailed hurricane preparedness and response plans and to practice those plans using drills and exercises to ensure employees and facilities are ready for unexpected events.
-These companies also work closely with state and federal government agencies, including the Department of Homeland Security, Department of Energy, Pipelines and Hazardous Materials Safety Administration, Department of Transportation, the U.S. Coast Guard, the Federal Emergency Management Agency and state energy offices to share information and coordinate efforts.
+A: AFPM member companies work throughout the year with federal, state and local first responders to review and further refine their detailed hurricane preparedness and response plans and to practice those plans using drills and exercises to ensure employees and facilities are ready for unexpected events.
+These companies also work closely with state and federal government agencies, including the Department of Homeland Security, Department of Energy, the U.S. Coast Guard, the Federal Emergency Management Agency (FEMA), Department of Transportation including Pipelines and Hazardous Materials Safety Administration, and state energy offices to share information and coordinate response efforts.

-Fuel and petrochemical manufacturers invest heavily in preventative measures and regularly update process hazard analyses and other risk assessments to apply learnings from previous weather events to their facilities.
+Fuel and petrochemical manufacturers invest heavily in preventative measures and regularly update their response and recovery plans and review risk assessments to apply learnings from previous weather events to their facilities.

 AFPM and our members also provide websites with links to a suite of government materials and information, including an emergency supply checklist, contact information for emergency management agencies across the country, and flood safety information for the public to access at any time.

-Q: How has hurricane preparation been changed by COVID-19?
+Q: How was hurricane preparation changed by COVID19 last year?

-A: While COVID-19 has presented new tactical considerations, safety and preparedness remain core values for the industry and we are focused on being prepared for this year’s hurricane season.
-Fuel and petrochemical manufacturers have introduced a number of changes to their business operations to enforce social distancing and protect their workforce, and these procedures will continue as needed during hurricane season and beyond.
+A: While COVID19 presented new tactical considerations, safety and preparedness remain priorities for our industries and we are focused on being ready for this year’s hurricane season.
+Fuel and petrochemical manufacturers introduced a number of changes last year to their business operations to enforce social distancing and protect their workforce, and these procedures will continue as needed during this hurricane season and beyond.
 Such measures include:

-- Ensuring social distancing at facilities not only by employees but also by contractors and suppliers
+- Ensuring the recommended social distancing at facilities not only by employees but also by contractors and suppliers

 - Decentralizing supply depots and housing options